avelaga/pebble/README.md

 - Deploy the Worker
 - Deploy the editor UI to Vercel
 - Set `NEXT_PUBLIC_API_URL` on the Vercel project and redeploy
+- Set the Vercel root directory and link your GitHub repo for auto-deploy
+- Prompt for a custom production editor URL (if different from the Vercel preview URL)
-- Update `CORS_ORIGINS` with the Vercel URL and redeploy the Worker
+- Update `CORS_ORIGINS` with the editor URL and redeploy the Worker

-The one manual step is enabling public access on your R2 bucket — the script will pause and tell you exactly where to do it.
+The script will try to enable public access on your R2 bucket automatically.
+If it can't, it will pause and tell you exactly where to do it manually.
 On first Vercel deploy you may also be prompted to select your account.

 #### Options